franzen/babelphish/README.md

 Divine provides a compact data interchange format for Ruby, Java and Javascript.
 Divine is similar to [Thrift](http://thrift.apache.org/) and [Protobuf](http://code.google.com/p/protobuf/), but I try to overcome of some of the shortcommings I think the other libraries have.

+This software is still under active development and testing.

 ## Example